Problems & Mistakes

 If you've been on a Spanish app for months or years and feel stuck, the answer isn't another app.
 The answer is real practice with real people.

-Spanish Fluency Club is the alternative most apps don't want you to know about.
+Spanish Fluency Club is the alternative to Duolingo built around real conversation instead of streaks.
 Join the community for free and connect with other learners who've been exactly where you are.
 Upgrade to Premium ($25/month) when you're ready to unlock 25+ live classes per week with native teachers from Spain and Latin America.

 Stop tapping.
 Start talking.